 - Work breakdown structure describes the “what” of the project.
 It doesn’t include timelines or resources.

-- A project schedule is the “what”, “when”, and “who” of the project includes the project’s deliverables as well as their deadlines and resource requirements.
+- A project schedule is the “what”, “when”, and “who” of the project including the project’s deliverables as well as their deadlines and resource requirements.

 The project plan is followed by the project schedule and then the work breakdown structure.